GetBlok-io/ergo-smartpooling-contracts/README.md

 box with the Block Bounty of 5 ERG be created, in addition to the other boxes created during a standard consensus.
 The Block Bounty box will be protected by the Block Finder's P2PK script, as was specified in the Command Box Contract.

+We may also use the command box to create a SmartPool governed by vote.
+Let us say we have command box that requires 50% of the members in the Metadata Box to submit a vote.
+We define a vote to be some

 ## This project is made using Ergo-Appkit